Design and content © 2004

 Keeper of the FAQ's

 This is Version 3.92 of the FAQ for the newsgroup rec.motorcycles.harley.
 It will attempt to lay a foundation for the understanding of Harleys, their riders and their Internet watering hole, the R.M.H Virtual Bar & Grill.
 Many of the sections are copies of posts made by the members of r.m.h.
 This wealth of hands-on experience is not available via other media.

-Today, RMH is, like most of usenet, been abandoned for more direct relationship social media i.e. Facebook, forums etc...
+On Aug 17, 1992 rec.motorcycles.harley as a USENET group was ratified by a vote of 362 yea, 47 nay.
+Today, RMH has, like most of usenet, been abandoned for more direct relationship social media i.e. Facebook, forums etc...
 Most of the spammers and trolls have left for greener pastures, read: inhabited habitats.

 Just because people on r.m.h have a wealth of knowledge and hands on experience, don't expect them to do your homework for you.
 Don't expect questions on maintenance and repairs to be answered if you haven't bought the service manual for your bike.
 If you can't find it in the manual, only then should you post your question to r.m.h.

 This FAQ spiritually belongs to the regulars at the VB&G. I will not allow it to be reprinted or otherwise distributed without the general consensus of the group rec.motorcycles.harley, nor will I do so.
 It belongs to them.
 For purposes of control I retain all legal rights to this document.

 The current 'Keeper of the FAQ's' is Schmoe (Asshole #128).

 E-mails regarding content, errata or suggestions should be directed to email@example.com.